hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-indicator-intro.md

 Notice that the status-attribute is mandatory.
 For normal use, just set to "final", if data is missing or another problem has occurred, follow the FHIR guidance to populate the field correctly.

 To indicate missing data, Observation.dataAbsentReason is used.
-Observation.dataAbsentReason is mandatory if no value is given.
-Use the appropriate value according to the FHIR standard, or choose value 'unknown' if in doubt.
+The value 'unknown' can always be used.
+It is also possible to use one of the other values in the ValueSet defined by the FHIR standard, if more details are nedded locally.

 ### Conversions between Danish information model and FHIR-profile